ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    <tr>
    <td><strong>param3</strong></td>
    <td>Radius</td>
-   <td>Loiter radius around waypoint.
+   <td>Loiter radius around the waypoint.
 Units are in meters.
 Values over 255 will be in units of 10 meters. and values greater than 2550 will be 2550.</td>
    </tr>
    <tr style="color: #c0c0c0">
    <td><strong>param4</strong></td>